python/typing/docs/spec/qualifiers.rst

 (e.g., using ``isinstance()``).

-**Unknown metadata:** When a tool or a library does not support metadata or encounters an unknown metadata object it should ignore it and treat the annotation as the base expression.
+**Unknown metadata:** When a tool or a library does not support metadata or encounters an unknown metadata element, it should ignore it and treat the annotation as the base expression.
 For example, when encountering a metadata object that is not an instance of ``struct2.ctype`` in the metadata for a name (e.g., ``Annotated[str, 'foo', struct2.ctype("<10s")]``), the